kaesaecracker/servicepoint-cli/README.md

 Usage: servicepoint-cli stream screen [OPTIONS]

 Options:
   -p, --pointer     Show mouse pointer in video feed
       --no-hist     Disable histogram correction
       --no-blur     Disable blur
       --no-sharp    Disable sharpening
       --no-dither   Disable dithering.
 Brightness will be adjusted so that around half of the pixels are on.
+      --no-spacers  Do not remove the spacers from the image.
+      --no-aspect   Do not keep aspect ratio when resizing.
 ```

 #### Stdin